R4cc/ModSentinel/README.md

 ## Secret storage & rotation

 Modrinth tokens and PufferPanel credentials are never stored in the browser.
-They live encrypted in the `secrets` table of `mods.db`, keyed by Cloud KMS or the `SECRET_KEYSET` environment variable.
-If the variable is absent an ephemeral key is generated and secrets are lost on restart.
+They live encrypted in the `secrets` table of the SQLite database under `/data/modsentinel.db`.
+A 32‑byte master key is generated on first boot, then wrapped with a key derived from the required `MODSENTINEL_NODE_KEY` environment variable and stored in `app_settings`.
+The node key must be at least 16 characters; anything shorter than 32 characters will emit a warning at startup.
 Use the Settings UI or `POST /settings/secret/:type` to rotate or **Revoke & Clear** a secret.
-Modrinth tokens should be read-only with `project.read` and `version.read` scopes, while PufferPanel requires `server.view`, `server.files.view`, and `server.files.edit`.
+Modrinth tokens should be read‑only with `project.read` and `version.read` scopes, while PufferPanel requires `server.view`, `server.files.view`, and `server.files.edit`.

-Backups must include both `mods.db` and the encryption key material; restoring with a different keyset will invalidate stored secrets.
+To rotate the node key itself, use the Settings page's **Rewrap** action or run `modsentinel admin rewrap --node-key <new>` and then update the `MODSENTINEL_NODE_KEY` environment variable before restarting.

+Back up the `/data` directory regularly.
+The node key itself is never stored;
+keep `MODSENTINEL_NODE_KEY` safe and supply the same value when restoring a backup or stored secrets cannot be decrypted.
+Startup fails if the node key is missing, too short, or cannot decrypt existing secrets.
 See [docs/SECRETS.md](docs/SECRETS.md) for details.

+The `/health/secure` endpoint reports whether a wrapped key is present and the KDF/AEAD algorithms in use.

 ## Development